-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (#) Weighted- average exercise price of outstanding options, warrants and rights (\$) Number of securities remaining available for future issuance under equity compensation plans (#) Equity compensation plans approved by security holders LivaNova PLC 2015 Incentive Award Plan and Sub-Plan (1) 2,788,448 77.06 4,903,894 Cyberonics Legacy Plans (2) 235,844 52.10 1,855,720 Equity compensation plans not approved by security holders Cyberonics, Inc. New Employee Equity Inducement Plan (4) 290,185 Total 3,024,292 64.58 7,049,799 a Statamont
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (#) Weighted- average exercise price of outstanding options, warrants and rights (\$) Number of securities remaining available for future issuance under equity compensation plans (#) Equity compensation plans approved by security holders LivaNova PLC 2015 Incentive Award Plan and Sub-Plan (1) 2,788,448 77.06 4,903,894 Cyberonics Legacy Plans (2) 235,844 52.10 1,855,720 Equity compensation plans not approved by security holders Cyberonics, Inc. New Employee Equity Inducement Plan (4) 290,185 Total 3,024,292 64.58 7,049,799

 - (1) The LivaNova 2015 Incentive Award Plan and the Sub-Plan were approved by our Board and our sole shareholder, effective on October 16, 2015.
-Amounts represent the number of LivaNova Shares issuable upon the exercise or settlement of outstanding SARs (1,979,011) and RSUs (809,437), as granted under the LivaNova 2015 Incentive Award Plan as of December 31, 2019. - (2) The Cyberonics, Inc. Amended and Restated 1996 Stock Option Plan ("1996 Stock Plan"), the Cyberonics, Inc. Amended and Restated 1997 Stock Plan ("2009 Stock Plan"), the Cyberonics, Inc. 2009 Stock Plan ("2009 Stock Plan") were approved by Cyberonics board and became effective in November 1996, November 2000, March 2005 and August 2009, respectively.
-Options granted under the 1996 Stock Plan (now expired), the 1997 Stock Plan (no longer available) and the 2005 Stock Plan (no longer available) generally vest ratably over four or five years following their date of grant.
+Amounts represent the number of LivaNova Shares issuable upon the exercise or settlement of outstanding SARs (1,979,011) and RSUs (809,437), as granted under the LivaNova 2015 Incentive Award Plan as of December 31, 2019. - (2) The Cyberonics, Inc. Amended and Restated 1996 Stock Option Plan ("1996 Stock Plan"), the Cyberonics, Inc. Amended and Restated 1997 Stock Plan ("1997 Stock Plan"), the Cyberonics, Inc. 2009 Stock Plan ("2005 Stock Plan") and the Cyberonics, Inc. 2009 Stock Plan ("2009 Stock Plan") were approved by Cyberonics board and became effective in November 1996, November 2000, March 2005 and August 2009, respectively.
+Options granted under the 1996 Stock Plan (no we expired), the 1997 Stock Plan (no longer available) and the 2005 Stock Plan (no longer available) generally vest ratably over four or five years following their date of grant.
 Option awards have a maximum term of 10 years from grant date.
-In connection with the merger of Sorin and Cyberonics stock options granted thereunder (9,375; 102,121; 500; and 689,526, respectively), were fully vested, canceled and converted into an option to purchase one LivaNova Share.
+In connection with the merger of Sorin and Cyberonics, on October 19, 2015, we assumed the 1996 Stock Plan, 1997 Stock Plan, 2005 Stock Plan and the 2009 Stock Plan and all outstanding Cyberonics stock options granted thereunder (9,375; 102,121; 500; and 689,526, respectively), were fully vested, canceled and converted into an option to purchase one LivaNova Share.
 The amount represents the number of LivaNova Shares that may be issuable upon exercise of the converted option awards as of December 31, 2019.
 Based on the unused share reserve of the assumed Cyberonics, Inc. 2009 Stock Plan, there remain 1,855,720 LivaNova Shares available for issuance thereunder, as converted in connection with the above-described merger Transaction. - (3) The Cyberonics, Inc. New Employee Equity Inducement Plan ("New Employee Plan") was not approved by the shareholders of Cyberonics.
 The New Employee Plan provides for the award of unrestricted shares, restricted stock and stock options to newly hired Cyberonics employees.
 On October 19, 2015, we assumed the New Employee Plan and each outstanding Cyberonics stock option granted thereunder was fully vested, canceled and converted into an option to purchase one LivaNova Share.
 The amounts represent the number of LivaNova Shares that may be issuable upon exercise of the converted options and the total number of shares that remain available for issuance under the New Employee Plan as of December 31, 201.